michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/3-pretrip-meetings/final-pre-trip-meeting.md

 * Review what NOT to bring.
   * You and your adults will be responsible for your participant’s dress during camp.
 This is a perfect time to set your guidelines for appropriate dress within your group.
   * Group Mission Trips staff will not be policing dress during the camp, they will be focusing on participant safety and spiritual growth.
 GMT recommends all participants wear modest clothes that are appropriate in every situation and will not embarrass anyone.&nbsp;
   * Say: *Our goal is to put our faith in action by serving this community and showing them Jesus’ love.
 The community will expect our dress and behavior to be different as Christians and they will take notice.
-Let’s not let how we are dressed distract us from our goal\!
-Please pack plenty of t-shirts, longer shorts or pants, modest swimsuits, and sturdy shoes or work boots for the work sites.&nbsp;*
+Let’s not let how we are dressed distract us from our goal!
+Please pack plenty of t-shirts, longer shorts or pants, modest swimsuits, and sturdy shoes or work boots for the work sites.*&nbsp;
   * Thank parents for their support in this.&nbsp;
 * Talk about how your group is doing with the Tool List.
   * Discuss how the collection of these items is going and how/if parents can help.